gbitzes/QuarkDB/docs/README.md

 [quarkdb](https://gitlab.cern.ch/eos/quarkdb) is a highly available key-value store that implements a small subset of the redis command set, developed by IT-ST at CERN.

-We build on top of [rocksdb](https://github.com/facebook/rocksdb), a strongly consistent, embeddable key-value store.
+We build on top of [rocksdb](https://github.com/facebook/rocksdb), an embeddable, transactional key-value store.

 High availability is achieved through multiple replicated nodes and the [raft](https://raft.github.io) distributed consensus algorithm.